samlionheart/beis-primary-authority-register/web/README.md

 The PAR site is comprised of a series of user journeys based on the [GDS design patterns](https://www.gov.uk/service-manual/design).

 We've represented these journeys as *Flow entities* within the system.
-So everything is based on flows.
+Each flow defines a series of steps, pages & forms, that will be progressed through in a

-Each new journey (hereon named 'flow') created _should_ be self contained and create:
+Each flow _should_ be self contained, within it's own feature if possible, and comprise of:
 * the Flow entity
 * the routes definitions needed for each step of the journey
 * the controllers needed for these route definitions

+## Creating a new flow